-- Year Group Leaders: This team are responsible for leading and managing each year group, including leading PPA (Planning, Preparation and Assessment) sessions, ensuring planning is in place, that trips and visits are co-ordinated, and that responsibilities across the year group are allocated in the best way to meet the needs of the children.
-They are accountable for achievement in the year group and responsible for the deployment of support staff (TA/STAs) with the SENCo. - Subject Leaders: lead and manage an aspect of the curriculum.
+- Senior Leadership Team : Headteacher, Deputy HT and Assistant HTs.
+They have responsibility for the strategic direction of the school and the overall quality and standards.
+This team meets regularly and plays a key role in the strategic operation of the school, including staffing deployment, curriculum, assessment, teaching and learning, inclusion, monitoring and evaluation. - Year Group Leaders: This team are responsible for leading and managing each year group, including leading PPA (Planning, Preparation and Assessment) sessions, ensuring planning is in place, that trips and visits are co-ordinated, supporting high quality inclusive teaching, using data effectively to raise standards, and that responsibilities across the year group are allocated in the best way to meet the needs of the children.
+They are accountable for achievement in the year group and responsible for the deployment of support staff (TA/STAs) with the SENCo. - Subject Leaders: Lead and manage an aspect of the curriculum.
 They maintain an action plan and are responsible for understanding the intent of their subject; monitoring its implementation; are clear about the progress children should be making; have up-to-date knowledge of their subject; provide advice and support to teachers, senior staff and governors when needed. - Administration and Premises Team: This group of staff is responsible for ensuring that the site and buildings operate effectively, statutory functions are in place and administrative processes run smoothly.
 This includes finance, personnel, IT systems, cleaning and communications (both internally and with the wider community).
-The team also links with and supports the governing board with its statutory duties and responsibilities.
-Administrative matters related to personnel and payroll are managed through the school office and we receive support from the local authority Human Resources and payroll service.
+The team also links with and supports the governing body with its statutory duties and responsibilities.
+Administrative matters related to personnel and payroll are managed through the school office and we receive support from the local authority Human Resources and Payroll services. - Safeguarding Team: The team is responsible for safeguarding and is composed of the Designated Safeguarding Lead/deputy headteacher, the headteacher, and two deputy DSLs the assistant headteacher for Inclusion and the Welfare and Safeguarding officer. - Inclusion Team: This is led by the assistant headteacher who is also the SENDCo and responsible for inclusion.
+It includes teaching assistants and other teachers that support the wide range of additional needs across the school. - Lions Out-of-Hours Childcare Team: This group of staff care for the children accessing our before and after school childcare